-Josh Raymond advises and represents some of the nation's largest companies in matters before the U.S. Congress and federal agencies.
-Josh applies his extensive federal government and private sector experience to develop targeted advocacy, lobbying, and compliance strategies to help his clients adhere to ever-changing public policy developments and regulatory requirements.
+Josh Raymond is co-chair of Venable's Legislative and Government Affairs Group.
+Josh advises and represents some of the nation's largest companies in matters before the U.S. Congress and federal agencies.
+He also applies his extensive federal government and private sector experience to develop targeted advocacy, lobbying, and compliance strategies to help his clients adhere to ever-changing public policy developments and regulatory requirements.

 Josh recently served as executive counsel of government affairs for General Electric (GE).
 In this role, he supervised the company's responses to Dodd-Frank Act legislative and regulatory challenges, and helped enact the first statutory language of its kind, allowing an industrial company to own a finance company.
 This development enabled GE to continue its ownership of GE Capital.
 Josh later steered GE Capital through its designation and eventual de-designation as the United States' first-ever Systemically Important Financial Institution (SIFI).
 He secured several favorable rulings regarding first-impression regulatory issues, and launched several large-scale legislative and public affairs initiatives.

 Before joining GE, Josh served as chief of staff to then-Representative and current Senator Christopher S. Murphy (D-CT) from 2007 to 2009.
 In this capacity, he hired and supervised more than 20 legislative, communications, and district staffers, and built a reelection campaign that resulted in a landslide victory.

 Josh began his career as a policy and budget analyst with the White House Office of Management and Budget (OMB) before moving to Capitol Hill.
 He eventually became a staff member to Representative and House Banking Committee member Darlene Hooley (D-OR) during the passage of the Gramm-Leach-Bliley Act (GLBA).